SzymonSwistun94/akka-auction-workshop/README.md

 ## Domain overview

-For this application we'll use only limited set of features that would otherwise be needed for a full-fledged aution app.
+For this application we'll implement only limited set of features that would otherwise be needed for a full-fledged aution app.
 The focus should be on technology.

 ### General rules
 - There can be multiple auctions with multiple items.